Magnus-RC/PyCryption/README.md

 linux:
   1. go to the repository folder.
+  2. open the folder called "source"
-  2. In the terminal:$ python pycryption.py
+  2. In the terminal:$ python main.py